vic/nix-versions/README.md

 `nix-versions` is a CLI tool that can help you [find the nixpkgs revision for particular versions of a package](https://nix-versions.alwaysdata.net/getting-started/listing-versions.html).

-It does so by integrating excelent services available on the nix ecosystem:
+It does so by integrating the following backend services available on the nix ecosystem:

-We use https://search.nixos.org (via the [nix-search-cli](https://github.com/peterldowns/nix-search-cli) elastic-search client) to search packages by program name.
+- https://search.nixos.org (via the [nix-search-cli](https://github.com/peterldowns/nix-search-cli) elastic-search client).
+Used to search packages by program name or attribute name wildcards.

-And https://nixhub.io API or https://lazamar.co.uk/nix-versions/ as backend for finding available versions.
+- https://nixhub.io - as default backend for package version resolution.

+- https://lazamar.co.uk/nix-versions/ - search package versions by nixpkgs channel.

+- https://history.nix-packages.con - another community provided versions index.

+Any of these backends can be selected as default or combined on a per package basis.

-It also features filtering by [version constraints](https://github.com/Masterminds/semver?tab=readme-ov-file#hyphen-range-comparisons) letting you restrict to an specific release series when needed.
+It also features [version constraints](https://github.com/Masterminds/semver?tab=readme-ov-file#hyphen-range-comparisons) filters, letting you restrict packages to a know set of compatible/stable versions that work for you.

 When used in conjuction with `nix shell` and `direnv`, `nix-versions` can also double as a plain-text [development shell and tools version manager with automatic environment loading](https://nix-versions.alwaysdata.net/tools-version-manager.html)

-Our website provides a flakes for you to use as inputs on your flakes, [providing constrained version updates](https://nix-versions.alwaysdata.net/flake-generator.html) that can guarantee your environment stability.
+Our website provides a flakes generator endpoint that you can use as inputs on your own flakes, [providing constrained version updates](https://nix-versions.alwaysdata.net/flake-generator.html) that can guarantee you can get new updates as long as they match your specified constraints.

-Read more about these features on our [documentation website](https://nix-versions.alwaysdata.net/)
+Read more at our [website](https://nix-versions.alwaysdata.net/)

 ### https://nix-versions.alwaysdata.net